 DKCO accepts the commission as a commission for DKCO and not as a commission for a specific attorney.
 This applies even if it is Your explicit or implicit intention to have the commission performed by one or several specific individuals.
 All DKCO attorneys, lawyers and other staff involved in the commission undertake the commission in compliance with these conditions.
 These staff members do not have any personal responsibility towards You, unless stipulated by mandatory provisions.
 The commission is therefore a contract between You and DKCO and not between You and any individual connected to DKCO.

-All issues in a dispute, business transaction or business project are considered as one (1) commission, even if they involve several associated companies, it is handled by different attorneys within DKCO and even if different invoices are issued.
+All issues in a dispute, business transaction or business project are considered as one (1) commission, even if they involve several individuals or entities, several areas of law or if the issues are handled by different attorneys within DKCO or if different invoices are issued.

 DKCO’s advice is tailored for the commission and the circumstances that have been presented to DKCO.
 Therefore it is not possible to use the advice or rely on the advice for any other purpose, than for which it was supplied.
 The advice is also tailored to guide You, and consequently not designed for any of Your associated partners, unless otherwise expressly agreed with DKCO.
 If not otherwise agreed between You and DKCO, the counselling does not include taxation issues or commercial or profitability aspects.

 DKCO’s advice is based on Finnish law, unless otherwise agreed prior to commencement of the commission.